Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Geometric Connection of Manifold and Factorization Formulations: PSD Case

-\begin{Remark}[Geometric Landscape Connection Between Manifold and Factorization Formulations on FOSPs and SOSPs] We show in Corollary \ref{coro: landscape connection PSD} that when constraining the Euclidean FOSPs/SOSPs of $g(\Y)$ to be rank $r$, the sets of matrices $\Y \Y^\top$ are exactly the same as the sets of Riemannian FOSPs/SOSPs under the manifold formulation, i.e.,

-On the other hand, we note the factorization formulation \eqref{eq: PSD factorization} can have many rank degenerate FOSPs: one canonical example is $\Y = \0$. \end{Remark}
+\begin{Remark}({\bf Geometric Landscape Connection Between Manifold and Factorization Formulations on FOSPs, SOSPs and Strict Saddles}) We show in Corollary \ref{coro: landscape connection PSD} that when constraining the Euclidean FOSPs/SOSPs/strict saddles of $g(\Y)$ to be rank $r$, the sets of matrices $\Y \Y^\top$ are exactly the same as the sets of Riemannian FOSPs/SOSPs/strict saddles under the manifold formulation.
+On the other hand, we note the factorization formulation \eqref{eq: PSD factorization} can have many rank degenerate FOSPs: one canonical example is $\Y = \0$.

-\begin{Remark}[Spectrum Connection of Riemannian and Euclidean Hessians] The sandwich inequality in Theorem \ref{th: RHessian-EHessian PSD} provides a finer connection on the spectrum of the Riemannian and the Euclidean Hessians at FOSPs.
-These results are useful in transferring more geometric landscape properties from one formulation to another in addition to the equivalence on FOSPs and SOSPs.
-One such example is the so-called strict saddle property \cite{ge2015escaping,lee2019first}, which states that the function has a strict negative curvature at all stationary points but local minima.
-We will specifically illustrate how to transfer the strict saddle property from the factorization formulation to the manifold formulation in Section \ref{sec: application}. \end{Remark}
+{In addition, we would like to mention that Corollary \ref{coro: landscape connection PSD} can also be obtained via \cite[Proposition 9.6]{boumal2020introduction}.
+But to our knowledge, that result is included recently after the first preprint of our manuscript.
+Having said that, our sandwich inequalities established in Theorem \ref{th: RHessian-EHessian PSD} are novel and not covered by theirs.
+Our sandwich inequalities reveal a finer connection on the spectrum of the Riemannian and the Euclidean Hessians at FOSPs: (1) $\nabla g^2 (\Y)$ has $(r^2-r)/2$ zero eigenvalues with zero eigenspace $\scA_{\rnull}^\Y$; (2) each of the other eigenvalues of $\nabla g^2 (\Y)$ is sandwiched by the corresponding eigenvalues of $\Hess f(\Y \Y^\top)$ with explicit sandwich constants.
+In Section \ref{sec: application}, we will illustrate the power of these sandwich inequalities in transferring the strict saddle property \citep{ge2015escaping,lee2019first} quantitatively from the factorization formulation to the manifold formulation.} \end{Remark}